Mandeep-Singh-Chawla/JACOCO/README.md

 e) **Generate Reports:**

 1) Use this JaCoCo command to generate HTML reports:
-**java -jar /path/to/jacococli.jar report jacoco-server.exec --classfiles /path/to/your/classes --sourcefiles /path/to/your/source --html report**
+**java -jar /path/to/jacococli.jar report jacoco-it.exec --classfiles /path/to/your/classes --sourcefiles /path/to/your/source --html report**
 2) Replace /path/to/jacococli.jar with the actual path of JaCoCo CLI JAR.
-3) Replace /path/to/your/classes with the path of your compiled Application classes(till /classes/com).
+3) Replace /path/to/your/classes with the path of your compiled Application classes(target/classes/com).
-4) Replace /path/to/your/source with the path of your source Application code(till /src/main/java).
+4) Replace /path/to/your/source with the path of your source Application source code(src/main/java).